Discussing Disability in Dance Project

-One in four people in the US have a disability that impacts a major part of their life according to a 2018 report by the Centers for Disease Control and Prevention.
-What if the dance world reflected that statistic?
+One in four people in the US has a disability that impacts a major part of their life according to a 2018 report by the Centers for Disease Control and Prevention.
+Breadth of Bodies: Discussing Disability in Dance asks: What if the dance world reflected that statistic?

-The Discussing Disability in Dance Book Project seeks to investigate and dismantle the language and stereotypes often used to describe professional dancers with disabilities.
-Spearheaded by Emmaly Wiederholt (founder/editor of Stance on Dance) and Silva Laukkanen (dance educator and disability advocate) with illustrations by visual artist Liz Brent-Maldonado, the team has been compiling interviews with various professional dance artists with disabilities around the country and world since 2017, asking about training, access and press, as well as looking at the state of the field.
+Breadth of Bodies: Discussing Disability in Dance seeks to investigate stereotypes often used to describe professional dancers with disabilities.
+Spearheaded by Emmaly Wiederholt and Silva Laukkanen with illustrations by visual artist Liz Brent-Maldonado, the team interviewed 35 professional dance artists with disabilities around the country and world, asking about training, access, and press, as well as looking at the state of the field.

 ~~